At least one worker at Pemex oil platform infected with coronavirus - sources

 Pemex did not immediately respond to a request for comment on how many people had been diagnosed or whether the facility's operations would be affected.

+In a statement late Monday evening, Pemex stressed its commitment to preventing the spread of coronavirus among its workforce.

+In a review of Abkatun-A, the company said it had identified 13 workers as "suspicious cases" and had tested two workers for the virus.
+It was unclear whether the workers had tested positive.

-Four people were transferred on Friday by plane from the Abkatun-A processing center to the Pemex hospital in Ciudad del Carmen, in Campeche state, according to an internal document seen by Reuters.
+Four people were flown on Friday from the Abkatun-A processing center to the Pemex hospital in Ciudad del Carmen, in Campeche state, according to an internal document seen by Reuters.

 A "health intervention" was carried out on Sunday with the support of local health authorities in Ciudad del Carmen and Pemex medical personnel to take samples from center workers, according to another company document.